Paul K. Graham, CG, AG

 - Excellence in Writing Competition, first place, from the International Society of Family History Writers and Editors

 - Outstanding Contribution to the Field of Genealogy, from the Georgia Genealogical Society

 Paul is the author of seven books related to Georgia genealogy and records, including Georgia Land Lottery Research (published by the Georgia Genealogical Society); co-author of Research in Georgia (part of the National Genealogical Society’s Research in the States series); and compiler of Atlas of East and Coastal Georgia Watercourses and Militia Districts.
-He has published a number of articles in the Georgia Genealogical Society Quarterly and his “A Blue Ridge Family for Alsaph Briggs Barker” was published in the National Genealogical Society Quarterly (June 2010).
+His articles have been published in The Genealogist, the National Genealogical Society Quarterly, the Georgia Genealogical Society Quarterly, and the Georgia Historical Quarterly.

-His television credits include research into actor-comedian Chris Tucker's roots for African American Lives (2006), as well as the family histories of actor Blair Underwood and chef Paula Deen for Who Do You Think You Are?
-(2012).
+His television credits include research into actor-comedian Chris Tucker's roots for African American Lives (2006), as well as the family histories of actor Blair Underwood, chef Paula Deen, and actor Jim Parsons for Who Do You Think You Are?
+(2012-2013).
 In 2007 he researched the childhood history and family secrets of Marine Corps Lieutenant General Victor Krulak (dec.) for the biography Brute: The Life of Victor Krulak, U.S. Marine by author Robert Coram.

 Paul moved to Salt Lake City in 2011 after calling Georgia his home since 1989.
 His childhood was spent in western North Carolina.
 He is a graduate of the George Washington University and began his career as a title examiner in Georgia, gaining valuable knowledge of property and probate law and records.
 He has performed genealogical and historical research for clients since 2004.

 His personal research interests include historic surveys and land use, and the post-Civil War history of southern cities and their people.